 5. MEGA.nz – Consumer-oriented, zero-knowledge cloud storage

-I’m less sanguine about using MEGA for secure business storage.
-Business plans with unlimited storage and transfer capacity could be just what you need.
-Built-in chat, contacts, and file preview capabilities give some basic team capabilities.
-But other services, such as Tresorit and pCloud, have stronger corporate offerings.
-And thanks to New Zealand law, MEGA’s ToS has some potentially troubling clauses I would review before choosing this as my corporate cloud storage service.
+If you are looking for secure business storage, MEGA looks less appealing.
+They do offer business plans with unlimited storage and transfer capacity, plus built-in chat, contacts, and file preview capabilities.
+But other services, including Tresorit and pCloud have stronger corporate offerings.
+In addition, New Zealand laws result in MEGA’s ToS containing some troubling clauses you’ll want to study before naming MEGA as your secure corporate cloud storage service.